 The trend of converting parking facilities into new sites for residential development has reached Alert Garage Corp.’s massive lot in Long Island City.

-The owner of the nearly one block-sized parking garage filed permits with the Department of Buildings on Wednesday to construct a new 10-story mixed-use residential and commercial tower on the site of the lot.
+The owner of the parking garage, which takes up nearly one block, filed permits with the Department of Buildings on Wednesday to construct a new 10-story mixed-use residential and commercial tower on the site of the lot.

-The property, now used for a parking facility at 30-17 40th Ave., will be developed into a new, mostly residential building with more than 290,000 square feet and 428 units, according to city records.
+The property at 30-17 40th Ave. will be developed into a new, mostly residential building with more than 290,000 square feet and 428 units, according to city records.

 Nearly 3,200 square feet in the new structure will be set aside for commercial space, according to the filings.